Mountain views. City lights. Sunny days.

-Last year, for J-Term 2015, one of the J-Term groups came from Cornerstone University in Grand Rapids, Michigan.
+Last year, one of the J-Term groups came from Cornerstone University in Grand Rapids, Michigan.
 Nine students packed their bags and traveled to Quito, Ecuador, for a Spanish literature and culture course (SPA-334).
 They stayed in Quito for two and a half weeks, living in host families and experiencing a piece of what Ecuador has to offer.

 “The purpose of the trip was to help students make connections with what they’re learning here in the classroom,” said Professor Emily Gratson, faculty leader of the J-term trip.
 “Once the students experience it personally, it comes alive in a whole new way.”

 If you fall in love with the culture and the people, everything else – language proficiency, cultural competency – just comes with it, Gratson said.

 The main question the class looked at during the trip was what makes Ecuador unique, what is the Ecuadorian identity.

 “We tried to be very intentional with what we were reading and the experiences they had,” Gratson said.
 That is one reason students stayed in homestays for the majority of their time there.

 “It was a continual learning experience,” she said.
 Students learned as much if not more outside of class, allowing class time to provide a space to talk about and process what they were experiencing.

 Homestays were aimed to give students an authentic experience, to try to move past being a tourist to actually being a part of an Ecuadorian family and experience normal Ecuadorian life.